🤧 Skin & Coat

 No Cross-Contamination Risk

-Facilities that also process beef or chicken can contaminate 'novel protein' foods.
-Look for dedicated-facility manufacturing claims.
+Facilities that also process beef or chicken can contaminate 'novel protein' products.
+Look for products manufactured in dedicated facilities or on dedicated production lines, and confirm this claim with the manufacturer.

 Frequently Asked Questions